teodorazhelyazkova/library/README.md

 ## Summary

 This is my final project that I made in order to pass SoftUni's React course.
+It's a SPA Library app with adding and editing books in a catalog, my book favourites list and Firebase authentication.
+If you are a logged in user, you can add books, edit and delete your books from their Details page.
+Also you can add books that are not created from you to your book list.

 ## Setup